 Besides looking bad and putting out an unpleasant odor (sometimes but not always), mold causes health problems.
 In the worst cases, these are mycotoxins.
 Mycotoxins lead to rashes, seizures, unusual bleeding, respiratory problems, and severe fatigue.
 The type and severity of health effects that result from mold exposure is widely variable across different locations, from person to person, and over time.
 The good news is that most molds are not toxic.

 If you live in a dry climate, your chance of encountering molds is reduced but in no way is it eliminated.

-Mold in a house is a strong indication of a water leak of some type.
+According to a mold remediation specialist, mold in a house is a strong indication of a water leak of some type.
 It could be from the plumbing, a leaking roof, ground water seeping into a basement or the house foundation, leaking doors, etc. Houses built so airtight that the house can’t breathe are prone to mold as well.
 All of which will need repairs.

 A house with mold problems can be a good opportunity to invest at a substantial discount.
 However, be sure to consider your repair costs beyond just cleaning up the mold.
 Obviously, the mold will quickly return if the source of moisture isn't eliminated.

 Once mold has a foothold in a house, consider that it is also living in heating, ventilation, and air conditioning systems.
 These may need to be professionally cleaned, or better yet replaced.

 My intention isn't to scare you away from taking advantage of deeply discounted houses with mold problems but instead to make sure you take into account all of the possible repair costs.